 Registered Dealers in Controlled Oils (RDCO): penalty letter for failure to render RDCO returns and / or pay the duty on supplies of red diesel for use in private pleasure craft

-(i) The suggested wording (currently for the Mineral Oil Reliefs Centre) to include is as follows:
+(i) The suggested wording (currently for the Mineral Oil Reliefs Centre - please note, this work may be moving to BT Ops, Glasgow during 2018 - to include is as follows:

 On [date of telephone contact] you were telephoned by an officer from HM Revenue & Customs, who explained that, in order to continue as a Registered Dealer in Controlled Oils, you must send HMRC your HO5 returns [When?
 Each month?
 Specified dates?
 State here].